-On March 18, a husband, wife, and their two children (aged 2 and 8), along with another woman, all Kurdish, crossed from near Posavska Mahala, Bosnia, into Croatia by van.
-At an undetermined amount of time into Croatian territory and around 23:00, they were confronted near a body of water by 10 to 15 Croatian police officers dressed in blue uniforms with police badges and carrying batons and pistols.
-The officers had arrived in 3 police cars and brought a police dog with them.
+On March 18th, a husband, wife, and their two children (aged 2 and 8), along with another woman, all Kurdish, crossed from near Posavska Mahala, Bosnia, into Croatia by van.
+At an undetermined amount of time into Croatian territory and around 11pm, they were confronted near a body of water by 10 to 15 Croatian police officers dressed in blue uniforms with police badges and carrying batons and pistols.
+According to the respondent, the officers had arrived in 3 police cars and brought a police dog with them.

-The Croatian officers drove the group back to the Bosnian border in the back of a police van.
+Reportedly, the Croatian officers drove the group back to the Bosnian border in the back of a police van.
 It is unclear what happened to the vehicle that the group was initially traveling in.
 During the drive back towards the Bosnian border, the wife fainted.
-The transit group started knocking on the side of the van to catch the attention of the police and get them to stop.
-After a few minutes, the police officers stopped the van and checked on the group.
-The group tried to explain the woman’s situation to the officers, urging the officers to call an ambulance.
+The transit group started knocking on the side of the van to catch the attention of the officers and get them to stop.
+After a few minutes, they stopped the van and checked on the group.
+The group tried to explain the woman’s situation to the officers, urging them to call an ambulance.
 They were told that an ambulance would be called.
-After 45 minutes, another Croation police car showed up to the location.
-The police officer got out of the car and opened the back of the van, asking why they were called to respond to the situation.
-The group explained the medical situation to the newly arrived police officer.
+As the respondent recalled, after 45 minutes, another Croation police car showed up to the location.
+The respondent recalla a police officer getting out of the car and opened the back of the van, asking why they were called to respond to the situation.
+The group explained the medical situation to the newly arrived officer.
 This officer then physically grabbed the wife out of the van and continuously shook her, trying to wake her up.
 While the wife was in and out of consciousness, she was thrown back into the van where the rest of the group sat waiting.
 The driver of the van then continued on their journey back to Bosnia.
-The woman did not receive any medical attention during the rest of the journey, other than members of the transit group attempting to help her without any medical equipment.They continued to ride in the back of the van until they were dropped off in Bosnian territory around 02:00 on March 19th, and eventually they made their way back to Sarajevo.
+The woman did not receive any medical attention during the rest of the journey, other than members of the transit group attempting to help her without any medical equipment.They continued to ride in the back of the van until they were dropped off in Bosnian territory around 2am on March 19th, and eventually they made their way back to Sarajevo.